crcx/retroforth/doc/RETRO-Book.md

 failed to check in every change as I went, so often even the prior commits couldn't rebuild the latest images).

-For RETRO 12 I wanted to avoid this problem, so I decided to go back to writing the kernel ("Rx") in assembly.
+For Retro 12 I wanted to avoid this problem, so I decided to go back to writing the kernel ("Rx") in assembly.
 I actually wrote a Machine Forth dialect to generate the initial assembly, before eventually hand tuning the final results to its current state.

-I could (and likely will eventually) write the assembler in RETRO, but the current one is in C, and is built as part of the standard toolchain.
+I could (and likely will eventually) write the assembler in Retro, but the current one is in C, and is built as part of the standard toolchain.

 My VM actually has two assemblers.
 The older one is Naje.
 This